krocki/LOGO-TSP-Solver/README.md

-LOcal Gpu Optimization TSP solver, version 0.62
+###LOGO : LOcal Gpu Optimization TSP solver, version 0.62

 If you find this code useful, please cite: